Why Electrical Outlets Do Not Have Full Power

 - I disconnected other outlets that aren’t working from fuse box still not working, rest of the house is fine

-This electrical wiring question came from Carl, in east Bethany , New York.
+This electrical wiring question came from Carl in New York.

 Thanks for your electrical wiring questions Sam, Paul and Carl.